 - Praise and Encourage: Simple praise and words of encouragement for a task well-done are always welcome.

-- Give Information Freely: Let people know of your plans and change of plans, if any.
+- Give Information Freely: Let your employees know your plans and change of plans, if any.

 - Appreciate and Acknowledge: Appreciation of a task and acknowledgement of efforts put in are wonderful morale boosters.

-Everyone needs to be motivated or enthused in all aspects of life.
+To summarize, everyone needs to be motivated or enthused in all aspects of life.
 Motivation is the key to a happy and productive organization.
-For an employee to work well, the essence of motivation lies in him putting in his entire effort into his work and, at times even to go beyond doing prescribed tasks.
+For an employee to work well, the essence of motivation lies in him putting in his entire effort into his work and, at times, even going beyond doing prescribed tasks.